MauricioIQA/Module-17/README.md

-# Module17-Challenge:Credit Risk Analysis
+# Module17-Challenge

 ## Overview:
-The project used the credit card credit dataset from LendingClub, a peer-to-peer lending services company.
-RandomOverSampler and SMOTE algorithms were used to oversample the data and ClusterCentroids algorithm was used to undersample the data.
-Furthermore, a combinatorial approach of over- and undersampling used the SMOTEENN algorithm.
-Next, BalancedRandomForestClassifier and EasyEnsembleClassifier were compared two new machine learning models that reduce bias to predict credit risk.
+The objective of this Module was to g¿evaluate new machine learning models  to predict credit risk.

 ## Results:
-### credit_risk_resampling.ipynb
-#### Logistic Regression with different resampling:

 ##### Naive Random Oversampling:
   - Balanced Accuracy Score: 64.5%.
   - High Risk Precision:0.01